Healthy and Inclusive Workplace Design

 Guide to Developing Balanced Working Time Arrangements

-This practical guide from the International Labour Organisation (ILO) can help you to make informed decisions on working time arrangements, such as structuring work schedules in a balanced manner that benefits both your employees and the company at large.
-It features a set of guiding principles for developing balanced working time arrangements; provides tips, examples, and recommendations for how to structure different types of working time arrangements; and provides a collaborative four-step process for designing and implementing these arrangements.
+This practical guide from the International Labour Organisation (ILO) can help you create balanced and healthy work schedules that will benefit both your employees and the company at large.
+It provides a set of five guiding principles for developing work schedules that are healthy, productive, family-friendly, and more.
+It also provides tips, examples, and recommendations for how to structure different types of working time arrangements and provides a collaborative four-step process for designing and implementing these arrangements.
 This resource will be of particular benefit to HR professionals, sustainability change agents, operations managers, and senior leaders.